Nutlope/llamacoder/README.md

 ## Future Tasks

-- [ ] Check out that checkbox & radio funcitonality for shadcn
 - [ ] Add sharability to people can take their apps and share them publicly
+- [ ] Add the ability to toggle on and off shadcn components and others
 - [ ] Launch support for different themes – somehow pass down variables to components
 - [ ] Encourage best practices by making the input and textarea & having pills to generate apps w/ good prompts
+- [ ] Add more customizability in terms of changing the prompt, temperature, ect...
 - [ ] Save previous versions so people can go back and forth between the generated ones
 - [ ] Could be nice to show a "featured apps" route on the site on /featured.
 Have a /id/${prompt} dynamic route that can display a bunch of nice example apps in the sandbox ready to go
 - [ ] Support more languages starting with Python, check out E2B